Recursive cases (rcases) tactic and related tactics #

 will introduce two variables, and then do case splits on both of them producing

-two subgoals, one with variables a d e
+two subgoals, one with variables a d e and the other with b c d e.

 and type-ascripting multiple variables at once, similar to binders.